gndrmnn/nodepool/doc/source/configuration.rst

       Once an instance is active, how long to try connecting to the image via SSH.
 If the timeout is exceeded, the node launch is aborted and the instance deleted.

+   .. attr:: executor-zone
+      :type: string
+      :default: None

+      It is possible for nodepool nodes to exist in a cloud without public accessable IP address.
+By adding a provider to a executor-zone one or more zuul-executors can also be installed on the same private network, allowing jobs to now connect.

    .. attr:: launch-timeout
       :type: int seconds